kinkscene/kinkscene.github.io/content/notes/Sacred Muse.md

 ---
-title: 'Sacred Muse'
+title: Sacred Muse
 tags:
-- venues
+  - venue-private
 ---

 Sacred Muse is a dungeon in Oakland California rentable for private events or filming.
 It is operated by [[Black Thorn]].